tessella/cake/README.md

 ## CAKE Usage and Distribution

-CAKE v3.3 is and will be distributed on a free to use basis subject to the conditions stated in the [Software Licence](./LICENSE.md).
+CAKE v3.4 is and will be distributed on a free to use basis subject to the conditions stated in the [Software Licence](./LICENSE.md).
 You must agree to [these terms](./LICENSE.md) before downloading, installing, distributing or using CAKE.

 ## Enquiries

-Please direct all enquiries on CAKE to:
+Please direct all enquiries on CAKE, including requests related to the availability of previous versions, to:

 <cake.support@Syngenta.com>

 ## Installing CAKE

-To install CAKE 3.3 download the appropriate installer for your operating system and follow the steps of the installer.
+To install CAKE 3.4 download the appropriate installer for your operating system and follow the steps of the installer.

 This version of CAKE bundles R 3.0 along with all the needed libraries.
 By accepting the